History of Broadwater Farm

 Estate Action Programme (EAP) ends.

 First Annual General Meeting of Broadwater Farm Tenant Management Organisation (TMO) takes place.
 The TMO is in its development stage and not yet operational.

 Newlon Housing Trust build 12 houses on land purchased from Haringey Council.
 Work begins on a 104 place nursery / children’s centre.
 The Enterprise Centre submits a bid in partnership with the local community and the council, under the Community Economic Development programme, to refurbish and extend its premises and to offer support and opportunities for job seekers and the self employed.
 Better Life for Women and Families submits a bid under the same programme to provide childcare training.
 Broadwater Women’s Forum is formed on 8th March - International Women’s Day.
 Following consultation with local residents, a road on the new site is named ‘Grant Close’, in memory of the late Bernie Grant MP.

 African Cultural Group and United Support of People in Need Association are formed.

 |2004||Work begins on a 104 place nursery / children’s centre.
 The Enterprise Centre submits a bid in partnership with the local community and the council, under the Community Economic Development programme, to refurbish and extend its premises and to offer support and opportunities for job seekers and the self employed.
 Better Life for Women and Families submits a bid under the same programme to provide childcare training.|

-A funding application by Haringey Council to the Heritage Lottery fund is accepted for capital investment towards funding the transformation and redevelopment of Lordship Rec park which is located next to the estate.
+A funding application to the Heritage Lottery Fund by Haringey Council with the help and community support of the Friends of Lordship Rec is accepted for capital investment towards funding the transformation and redevelopment of Lordship Rec park which is located next to the estate.

 The regeneration plans for the park include the following improvement projects: